 subgraphis a comma separated list of types to be visited by the Pregel algorithm.

-The simplest algorithm
+The simplest query

-count can be executed using this query:
+count can be executed using the following:

 The subgraph syntax is provided to control the types that a chosen algorithm operates upon.